rpg-talk/rpg-talk-coc/code_of_conduct.md

 7. **Don’t troll,** harass or publicly shame others.

-8. **Don’t encourage or engage in piracy.** Discord's anti-piracy rules mean the server is at risk from its member's behavior.
+8. **Don’t encourage or engage in piracy.** Discord's anti-piracy rules mean the server is at risk from its members' behavior.
 For simplicity this means...

    1. Do post: storefronts, creator webpages, creator posts sharing their content (on blogs, reddit, twitter or forums, etc)
    2. Do not post: Anonymous archive hosting, chan boards, direct links to PDFs, directly upload PDFs